King Solomon’s Wives: A Subtle Source of Distraction

 Consider the foreign wives of King Solomon

 King Solomon, the wisest man who ever lived, wasn’t so wise with his love life.
 In all he had 700 wives and 300 concubines.
-Even worse, many of King Solomon’s wives were foreigners, something God prohibited because he feared they would distract his people from fully worshiping him.
+Even worse, many of King Solomon’s wives were foreigners, something God prohibited because he feared they would distract his people from fully worshiping him (Deuteronomy 7:3).

-Unfortunately, just as God feared, King Solomon’s foreign-born wives did lead him astray and cause him to turn from God.
+Unfortunately, just as God feared, King Solomon’s foreign-born wives, who had vastly different views on spiritual practices, did lead him astray.
+They caused him to turn from God.
 As a result, Solomon ruined his legacy and consequently his son would lose the kingdom.